Brisbane represents the center of the second-largest Australian state and is one of the world’s most livable cities.

 Chasing the nightlife buzz?
-Live music, funky pubs and the most pleasing experience for international dining lovers at every corner, – this is what Fortitude Valley is about.
+Live music, funky pubs, and the most pleasing experience for international dining lovers at every corner – this is what Fortitude Valley is about.
 And much more.

 The nightlife is just one side of the coin.

-With a medium price per unit of 440$ per week, it is the perfect compromise for expats that want to settle in a favourable location for their professional career while diving into the vibrant social scene of the capital.
+With a medium price per unit of 440$ per week, it is the perfect compromise for expats that want to settle in a favorable location for their professional career while diving into the vibrant social scene of the capital.

-The endless list of fashionable boutique stores, cafes and restaurants concentrated in the James Street precinct attracts hundreds of families that want to treat themselves to a flattering lifestyle.
+The endless list of fashionable boutique stores, cafes, and restaurants concentrated in the James Street precinct attracts hundreds of families that want to treat themselves to a flattering lifestyle.

 3. Spring Hill